University of South Florida St. Petersburg

 The University of South Florida St. Petersburg campus is a campus of the University of South Florida in St. Petersburg, Florida.
 Opened in 1965 as a satellite campus of the University of South Florida, it was consolidated with the other two USF campuses (Tampa and Sarasota-Manatee) as of July 1, 2020.
 USF's St. Petersburg campus is the only public university in Pinellas County.
 The campus enrolled 4,455 students during the fall 2019 semester.
-Students across USF enroll at the St. Petersburg campus, creating a typical semester student population of more than 6,000.

 History

 In 1965, the University of South Florida created a satellite campus in downtown St. Petersburg, Florida, the "Bay Campus," the University of South Florida St. Petersburg.
 The campus opened in the fall of 1965 to 257 freshman.
 In 1967, USF St. Petersburg organized the USF Marine Science Program.
 In that same year, the Florida Institute of Oceanography opened facilities on land leased from the University of South Florida St. Petersburg.
 In 1969, USF St. Petersburg opened its library with 2,248 volumes and offered its first degrees to 51 graduates of elementary education program.
 In that same year, a State Legislature passed bill establishing USF St. Petersburg as a branch of the University of South Florida.
 By 1981, USF St. Petersburg had completed its first stage of expansion with the addition of Bayboro Hall.
 In 1984, Coquina Hall opened its doors.
 In 1990, the Campus Activities Center opened its doors.
-In 2005, USF St. Petersburg celebrated its 40th Anniversary and the groundbreaking for Residence Hall One.
+In 2005, USF St. Petersburg celebrated its 40th anniversary and the groundbreaking for Residence Hall One.
 In 2006, USF St. Petersburg was accredited as a separate entity from the University of South Florida.
 In that same year, the University of South Florida St. Petersburg opened its new student residence hall, Residence Hall One, to house future and returning students.

 In 2020, USF St. Petersburg was consolidated with the other two USF campuses.
 This meant that USFSP was no longer a separate university under the University of South Florida system and all three campuses were now effectively one university geographically distributed.